History of Indian Americans in Metro Detroit: Culture and recreation

 The India Day, a celebration of Indian culture sponsored by the India League of America - Michigan, is held annually.

 The Festival of India is held at Philip A. Hart Plaza in Downtown Detroit.
 Jaydevi and Bharat Sanghvi founded the festival.
 It was held regularly in the 1970s, but according to Sarah Klein of the Metro Times, it "lost its luster" and then was no longer held.
 Indians moved their cultural festivals to suburban areas as Detroit declined.
 In 2005, 20 years after the festival closed, the nonprofit United South Asian Promotions (USAP), founded by Gurvinder Singh, Jack Sandhu and Raj Sanghvi, the son of the original founders of the Festival of India, restarted the festival.

 As of 2006 SR Movies, an eight screen movie theater in the Novi Town Center development in Novi, previously played standard American films in English and also Indian films, including those in Hindi, Telugu, and other Indian languages.
 Sonali and Rakesh Gangwani, a wife and husband couple from New Delhi resident in Redford Township, managed the theater, which according to Sonali was the first theater showing Bollywood films seven days per week in the state of Michigan.
 At least one Indian film, as of 2006, was screened every day.
 The couple took over the management of the theater in December 2005.
 Prior to the change in management, the Goodrich theater chain owned the complex, and the Gangwanis rented one or two screens on weekends.
 The management change was effective on the first of the month.
 The name "SR" came from their given names.
 The theater closed in 2010 as part of the redevelopment of Novi Town Center.
 The theater was not a part of the redevelopment plans, so it did not pay any rent during its final three years of operations.

 Anand Kumar started the website Miindia, an Indian community portal, in 1999.
 In 2017 the website has a daily count of 6,000 unique users and over one million monthly hits.
+Among the small assortment of Indian publications in Michigan is the Little India of Michigan Newsletter, which is published online and is distributed in local Indian businesses.